extraordinal/dropord/README.md

-# dropord (name is work in progress)
+# DIY Ordinal Inscription collection drop

 A btc ordinal inscription "project" platform.

-One-click deploy for an on-demand-minting experience.
+One-click deploy for an on-demand "minting" (inscribing) experience.

 Inspiration from https://bitglyphs.com/ (the service, not the art, but that is cool too).
-Or something like the Candy Machine contract on Sol.
+Or something like the Candy Machine contract on SOL, or the well developed NFT collection lazy mints on ETH.

 # Features